contexted-js/core/docs/concepts/generators.md

 ) => AsyncReturn<TargetType>;
 ```

-Contexted will ask you for two generators, to generate context from request, and response from context.
+Contexted will ask you for two generators, to generate context from request, and response from context:

 ### Context Generator